kndbvortex/Init/README.md

-# Init
+﻿# Init
-first git repository
+first github’s repository
+it’s so fun
+This content a simple web page  which give Hello World message